Meet the Crash.

 A group of wolves is a “pack” and a group of sheep is a “flock,” but a group of rhinos is called a “crash.”
 Our crash of Southern white rhinoceroses consists of 1 adult male, 3 adult females, and 2 young females.
 Ongava is the male rhino and a laid-back fellow who likes to get back scratches from the animal care staff.
 He may be the only male of the crash, but the ladies are the real leaders of the yard.

 Kidogo is the dominant female of the group and knows it – she is headstrong and confident.
 Her confidence translates to her little girl, Kipenzi, who is spunky and always running around her habitat!
 Fujo plays the role of protective auntie and is always aware of her surroundings.
 Alake is the mother of the toddler, Ahadi.
 Ahadi takes after her laid-back father, but don’t let that fool you!
 She has a voice and will let you know how she’s feeling.

 We invite guests to get to know the crash even better by visiting them behind-the-scenes with our Southern white rhino encounter.
-You can feel their rough skin, their horns and ask any questions from the staff that takes care of them daily.
+You can feel their rough skin and their horns, and ask any questions to the staff that takes care of them daily.